NRPonugoti/Git_GitHub/readme.md

 # git fetch
-if we use git fetch it is going to sync only our remote repository with our local repository git pull =git fetch +git merge
+if we use git fetch it is going to sync only our remote repository with our local repository

+git pull =git fetch +git merge

+# git merge
+it is going to pull all changes from our local repos to working directory git merge